Moathal/Budget-app/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank microverse community
+- I would like to thank microverse community
+- I would like to thank [Gregoire Vella](https://www.behance.net/gregoirevella) for the design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>